michaelrommel/nvim-silicon/README.md

 ### Ranges

 If a range is visually selected it does not matter, whether it is block, line or normally selected.
-The range is then taken as complete lines, where the selection starts up to the line, where the selection ends.
+The range is then taken as complete lines: from the line in which the selection starts up to the line in which the selection ends.
 If no selection is made, the whole file is taken as input.
 If you only want to select a single line, then you would have to manually select it with `Shift-V`.

 ### Highlighting